Learn / Guides / User engagement guide

-You can find out about your users by gathering and analyzing traditional website metrics—user numbers and page views—and combining them with product experience (PX) insights to show why users behave in particular ways on your site.
+Use these tools to gather and analyze traditional website metrics—user numbers and page views—and combine them with product experience insights to understand why users behave the way they do on your site.

-Mixpanel is an analytics platform that helps improve user engagement by monitoring and analyzing user actions.
-It follows every step that users take on your website, and it helps you create brightly colored and easy-to-understand graphs to share across teams and get stakeholder buy-in for product updates.
+Mixpanel is an analytics platform that helps you improve user engagement by monitoring and analyzing user actions.
+It follows every step users take on your website and helps you create brightly colored and easy-to-understand graphs to share across your team and get stakeholder buy-in for product updates.